Taraclia District

 Taraclia (/ro/, Тараклия) is a district (raion) in the south of Moldova, with the administrative center at Taraclia.

-As of 1 January 2012, its population was 44,100, 65.6% of whom were ethnic Bulgarians.
-The district covers an area of 674 km2 and has the lowest population density of all districts of Moldova.
+It is surrounded by the Cahul District and the Autonomous Territorial Unit of Gagauzia, encompassing the enclave of Copceac.
+The majority of the districts population are ethnic Bulgarians (64.2%).
+As of the 2024 Moldovan census the district has a population of 26,435.

 History

 The district was formed on 11 November 1940, with its center in the village of Taraclia, in the Moldavian SSR.
-Until October 16, 1949 it was part of the Cahul uyezd, after the abolition of the uyezd it passed to direct republican subordination.
+Until 16 October 1949 it was part of the Cahul district, after the abolition of the district it passed to direct republican subordination.